Getting the Most Out of Auggie

 • Where personas diverge

-Decide one thing to test next:
+Decide one thing to test next: a messaging change, a proof point, or a follow-up session.

-Read Sections 1 (Discovery), 4 (Running Focus Groups), and 6 (Insights Report).
+Want more detail?
+Read Sections 1 (Discovery Wizard), 3 (Personas), 4 (Running Focus Groups), 6 (Traceability Panel), and 7 (Insights Report).

 Example: Strong Session vs. Weak Session